-4.1 How is the proposed space of particular local significance in respect of its beauty?
-This site is pleasant and forms part of and enhances the village character This site is pleasant and forms part of and enhances the village character This site is pleasant and forms part of, and enhances, the village character, and Annual Events are held on it.
-This site is pleasant and form part of and enhances the village character Natural and beautiful space 4.2 How is the proposed space of particular importance in respect of its historic significance?
-Part of village and Parish character documented back to 1727 (see map on P52) Part of village and Parish character documented back to 1727 (see map on P52) Part of village and Parish character documented back to 1727 (see map on P52) Part of village and Parish character documented back to 1727 (see map on P52) Charity for Village 4.3 How is the proposed space of particular local significance in respect of its recreational value?
-Open to all for walking and relaxation Open to all for walking and relaxation and used for village events Open to all for walking and relaxation and used for children's play area Open to all for walking and relaxation Open to all for walking and relaxation
+This area of local farmland is let to a local farmer.
+Currently the land is used for production of cereals and oilseeds.
+The income generated from letting the field is then distributed to pensioners in the village at Christmas.
+The intention being that this can be used as a fuel supplement.
+Originally, in years gone by, the pensioners were provided with coal, but as times have changed, this has been replaced by the financial contribution.
+4.1 How is the This site is This site is This site is This site is This site is Fields in open proposed space of pleasant and pleasant and pleasant and pleasant and pleasant and countryside. particular local forms part of forms part of and forms part of, and form part of and form part of and significance in and enhances enhances the enhances, the enhances the enhances the respect of its beauty? the village character village character village character, and Annual Events are held on it. village character village character and provides space for allotments 4.2 How is the Part of village Part of village Part of village Part of village Part of village Charity for Village proposed space of and Parish and Parish and Parish and Parish and Parish particular importance character character character character character in respect of its documented documented back documented back documented back documented back historic significance? back to 1727 to 1727 (see map to 1727 (see map to 1727 (see map to 1727 (see map (see map on P52) on P52) on P52) on P52) on P52)

-4.4 How is the proposed space of particular local significance, in respect of its tranquillity?
-Traffic free zone Specifically designed to be a tranquil space for residents Quiet space in front of houses Not Applicable Traffic free zone away from dwellings and road 4.5 How is the proposed space of particular local significance in respect of its richness of wildlife?
-Not Applicable Not Applicable Not Applicable Not Applicable Not Applicable Test 5: Is the site an extensive tract of land?
-N o N o N o N o N o Test 6: If site/space was designated can the site endure beyond the end of the plan period (2029) What are the owner's long-term plans for the site?
-Too Small to develop and Parish Council control on behalf of village with no plans to change status Too Small to develop and Parish Council control on behalf of village with no plans to change status Too Small to develop and Parish Council control on behalf of village with no plans to change status Too Small to develop and Parish Council control on behalf of village with no plans to change status
+4.3 How is the proposed space of particular local significance in respect of its recreational value?
+Open to all for walking and relaxation Open to all for walking and relaxation and used for village events Open to all for walking and relaxation and used for children's play area Open to all for walking and relaxation Provides space for 6 allotments Open to all for walking and relaxation 4.4 How is the proposed space of particular local significance, in respect of its tranquillity?
+Traffic free zone Specifically designed to be a tranquil space for residents Quiet space in front of houses Not Applicable Quiet area for gardening and fellowship Traffic free zone away from dwellings and road 4.5 How is the proposed space of particular local significance in respect of its richness of wildlife?
+Not Applicable Not Applicable Not Applicable Not Applicable Not Applicable Not Applicable Test 5: Is the site an extensive tract of land?
+N o N o N o N o N o N o